olusogoogunleye/Next-Level-Learning-Journey/security.md

 If you believe you’ve discovered a security vulnerability or configuration issue:

 1. **Do not create a public issue.**
-2. Contact the repository maintainer directly via email: `security@next-level-learning.local`.
+2. Contact the repository maintainer directly via email.
 3. Provide the following details:
    - Description of the issue
    - Steps to reproduce